Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 What's the big deal?

-"Daredevil" is an action superhero film released in 2003 and marks the debut feature film of the Marvel character of the same name.
+Daredevil is an action superhero film released in 2003 and marks the debut feature film of the Marvel character of the same name.
 The film stars Ben Affleck as blind lawyer Matt Murdock who lives a double life as street-fighting vigilante Daredevil.
 The film also stars Jennifer Garner, Colin Farrell, Michael Clarke Duncan and Jon Favreau.
-The film would go on to earn more than $179 million worldwide and generate enough interest for the 2005 spin-off "Elektra" - however, the reviews for "Daredevil" were decidedly mixed, to say the least.
+The film would go on to earn more than $179 million worldwide and generate enough interest for the 2005 spin-off Elektra - however, the reviews for the movie were decidedly mixed, to say the least with Affleck in particular receiving the brunt of the criticism.
 A director's cut was released the following year which was received a bit better but interest in reviving the character remained dormant until Netflix's much-heralded TV series starring Charlie Cox as the Man Without Fear was released in 2015.

 What's it about?

 After being blinded by toxic waste as a child, Matt Murdock soon discovers that his other senses have heightened to the point where he develops a sonar-type vision.
 Growing up in Hell's Kitchen, Matt eventually becomes a lawyer alongside his friend and legal partner "Foggy" Nelson.
 But by night, Matt fights injustice on the streets as the masked vigilante Daredevil who has vowed to stop all crime in Hell's Kitchen after his father was murdered by vengeful mobsters.